SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    Set the status to 404 with the reason "Desk too messy" ::

       proxy-rsp-status: [ 404, "Desk too messy" ]

-.. directive:: proxy-rsp-body
-   :value: string

-   Replace the proxy response body with the value of this directive.

 Transaction
 ===========